Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): : Unrestricted Resources, Non-Determinism, and Failure

 The following reductions illustrate different behaviours provided that subtle changes are made within $\lamrfailunres$-terms: \begin{itemize}

-\item An interesting and unique behaviour of $\lamrfailunres$ is that variations of $\Delta$'s can be applied to each other and appear alternately (highlighted in blue) in the functional position throughout the computation (the behaviour is illustrated in \figref{fig:diag_delta56}):
+\item An interesting behaviour of $\lamrfailunres$ is that variations of $\Delta$ can be applied to each other and appear alternately (highlighted in blue) in the functional position throughout the computation---this behaviour is illustrated in \figref{fig:diag_delta56}:

 \(

 \)